 If you are a beginner player, you may wonder what the decent times for solving each difficulty are.
 You may consider yourself good if you have at most 10 seconds on Beginner difficulty, 60 seconds on Intermediate, and 240 seconds on Expert.
 To consider yourself very good, you need 6 seconds for Beginner, 40 seconds for Intermediate, and 100 seconds for Expert.

 Below are some videos in which you can see how other people play.
 Note that this is still a casual player level, not professional.

 On Expert difficulty:

 On Superhuman difficulty:

 On Extraterrestrial difficulty:

-As far as professional players go, the World Records are as follows: 1 second on Beginner difficulty, 6 seconds on Intermediate difficulty, and 27 seconds on Expert difficulty.
-To be specific, as of 2022, the best times are 0.49 seconds on Beginner difficulty, 5.80 seconds on Intermediate difficulty and 26.59 seconds on Expert difficulty.
+As far as professional players go, the World Records are as follows: 1 second on Beginner difficulty, 6 seconds on Intermediate, and 27 seconds on Expert.
+Specifically, as of 2022, the best times are 0.49 seconds on Beginner difficulty, 5.80 seconds on Intermediate, and 26.59 seconds on Expert.

-If you are still interested in learning more about Minesweeper, here you can find further information:
+If you are interested in learning even more about Minesweeper, here you can find further information: